googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 **Determining benefits of Hinting by running the Autohinter**

 Sharpenening of horizontal strokes at smaller screen sizes on lower resolution screens is one of the main effects of modern hinting.
-This sharpening significantly reduces blur along key horizontal strokes, producing much sharper text at smaller sizes.
+This sharpening significantly reduces blur along key horizontal strokes, producing much sharper text at smaller sizes on-screen.

 Running the VTT Autohinter and quickly reviewing the results will give you a good impression of the big picture of how hinting will help to render the font at small screen sizes particularly in relation to the key horizontals in the Devanagari font design.
 By evaluating the initial results produced by the Autohinter, you can determine the benefits of hinting and then build on refining the hinting code.